 Olympus Corp., the world’s largest maker of endoscopes, said Aug.
 1 it had uncovered “irregularities” at a doctor- training program in Brazil that may have violated the U.S. law.
 Smith & Nephew Plc (SN/), Europe’s biggest maker of artificial hips and knees, agreed in February to pay $22.2 million to settle U.S. allegations that it paid bribes to doctors employed by government hospitals or agencies in Greece.

-In April 2011, Johnson & Johnson (JNJ), the world’s biggest health-products maker, agreed to pay $70 million after admitting that the company bribed doctors in Europe and paid kickbacks in Iraq to win contracts and sell drugs and artificial joints.
+In April 2011, Johnson & Johnson (JNJ:US), the world’s biggest health-products maker, agreed to pay $70 million after admitting that the company bribed doctors in Europe and paid kickbacks in Iraq to win contracts and sell drugs and artificial joints.